kyoheiu/leaf/README.md

 ### v0.7.0
 - Use `ripgrep` instead of `tantivy` (search engine).
-  - To migrate this search style, Send a POST reguest to client's `/api/migrate`, which will make index files in your `databases` directory.
+  - To migrate from v0.6.3 or before, send a POST reguest to client's `/api/migrate`, which will make index files in your `databases` directory.
 - Add menu link to download JSON file that contains information of stored articles.
 - Fix minor bugs and styles.